Crio-Bytes/IBD-2022-Master-Repository/MANAGING BRANCHES IN GIT/README.md

 # Introduction

-A version conrol system is a tool helps developers track and manage changes in their codebase.
+A version control system is a tool that helps developers track and manage changes in their codebase.

-This lets us work on our project without worrying about introducing errors to partly working code and not beign able to go back.
+This lets us work on our project without worrying about introducing errors to partly working code and not being able to go back.
 There are several different version control systems available, including Git, Mercurial, and Subversion.
-In this micro byte we will undestand
+In this micro byte, we will understand.

 1. What is git?
-2. What is branch in git?
+2. What is a branch in git?
 3. How to create a branch in git?
 4. Some best practices while working on branch.
-5. Feature based development.
+5. Feature-based development.
-6. Trunk based development.
+6. Trunk-based development.

 ## What is git?